Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

 Make sure you upload this code on your targeted machine and install your dependencies with _pip_.

 !!! important
-    The entrypoint filename and the app variable name are important for the proper configuration of the _uWSGI_ Web application server.
+    The entry point filename and the app variable name are important for the proper configuration of the _uWSGI_ Web application server.
 Please, keep them as is or adapt the configuration.